 The Adult Volunteer application can be found at campjenny.nfty.org/adult-apply.

 What teen volunteer positions are available at Camp Jenny?

 You can find a list of the teen positions on the right side of this page.

 Can I apply for more than one position?

 Yes!
 You are encouraged to apply for as many positions as you are interested in.
 You will be able to indicate your preferred position on the application.
-If you apply for senior leadership positions, there are additional questions you’ll need to answer.
+If you apply for leadership positions, there are additional questions you’ll need to answer.